ANSSI-FR/libecc/README.md

 	...
 </pre>

+**NOTE**: it is possible to parallelize self tests (known and random) using the [OpenMP](https://en.wikipedia.org/wiki/OpenMP) framework (usually packaged with most distros) by using the `OPENMP_SELF_TESTS=1` compilation toggle.
+This requires the `WITH_STDLIB` option (as it obviously uses the standard library).
+Performance tests are not parallelized due to possible shared ressources exhaustion between CPUs and cores (e.g. caches, Branch Prediction Units, etc.).

 - **ec\_utils**: a tool for signing and verifying user defined files, with a user provided signature algorithm/curve/hash function triplet.
 The tool can also be used to generate signature keys.